greenmochi/ultimate/README.md

-# kabedon-proto
+# ultimate-proto
-This repository holds all the protobuf files for the kabedon project
+This repository holds all the protobuf files for the ultimate project